jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 Pursuant to Sections 32 and 33 of the Act, there are three (3) types of stranded costs recoverable through the Universal Charge:
 (a) Stranded Debts;
-(b) Stranded Contract Costs of NPC; and
+(b) Stranded Contract Costs of NAPOCOR; and
 (c) Stranded Contract Costs of Eligible Contracts of Distribution Utilities.
 Section 2.
 Scope of the Application.
-This Rule shall apply to NPC, PSALM and Distribution Utilities with IPP contracts approved by the ERB as of 31 December 2000.
+This Rule shall apply to NAPOCOR, PSALM and Distribution Utilities with IPP contracts approved by the ERB as of 31 December 2000.
 Section 3.
 Procedures and Methodology for Stranded Cost